 The most popular dishes of Rajasthani food are Bajre ki roti, Lashun ki chutney, Laal Maas, Mirchi Bada, Mohan Maas, Kalakand, Pyaaz Ki Kachori, Gatte, Mawa Kachori, Alwar ka Mawa, Malpauas, Gheriya, Mohan Thaal, and Kadhi.

-Dal Baati Churma is the most popular dish of Rajasthan that is famous all over India.
+Dal Baati Churma is the most popular dish in Rajasthan that is famous all over India.
 It is basically crunchy balls of wheat dipped in ghee along served with spicy daal and sweet Churma.

 Bengali cuisine is mainly focused on fish and rice.
 Since several rivers flow through the state, one can find fish everywhere in Bengal.
 Fun fact - there are more than forty different types of fish included in Bengali cuisine.